The Student Voice Prize 2019

 Listening to the patient perspective is crucial to understand rare conditions.

-To help those students yet to encounter a rare condition in practice, we are giving you the opportunity to talk directly to a patient group representative in preparation for your essay.
+To help those students yet to encounter a rare condition in practice, we give you the opportunity to talk directly to a patient group representative in preparation for your essay.

-If you represent a patient group and would like to get involved please complete our patient group participation form.
+Patient group pairing has now closed, but will return in 2020.
+If you represent a patient group and would like to get involved next year please complete our patient group participation form and send it to firstname.lastname@example.org.

 Medics4RareDiseases is a not for profit organisation that is driving an attitude change towards rare diseases amongst medical students and doctors-in-training to improve the patient journey.